Center for Atmospheric Research

 Our main focus is on aerosol effects on Earth’s atmosphere and their relevance for climate change.
 We work together with researchers from other fields to use our knowledge and methods in new and exciting ways.

-- Director: Associate Professor Nønne Prisle
+- Director: Professor Nønne Prisle

 - Website: Gargi Sengupta